-This second edition of the extremely popular You Can Do It!
-Education Early Childhood Program is now available online and teaches young children 4-6 years of age and older children with special needs five social-emotional skills: resilience, confidence, persistence, organisation and getting along.
+The program teaches the positive attitudes and social-emotional skills that develop young children's resilience, confidence, persistence, organisation and getting along.
 A team of teachers experienced in social-emotional learning along with Professor Michael Bernard have contributed many new lessons.

 The program includes a scope and sequence of 32 weekly lessons (8 lessons per school term) with each lesson consisting of learning intentions and success criteria.
 Lessons teach young children the Personal and Social Capabilities as described in the ACARA Personal and Social Capability learning continuum for Foundation Year and listed at the beginning of each lesson.